AndreasThinks/bedtime-reading/readme.md

 ## Usage

-### 1. Saving URLs to Readwise
+### 1. Saving URLs to Wallabag
 1. Add the Slack bot to your workspace and invite it to the desired channels.
 2. When a message containing a URL is posted, react to it with one of your configured emojis.
 3. The bot will:
    - Extract the URL from the message
-   - Check if it's already saved in Readwise
+   - Check if it's already saved in Wallabag
-   - If it's new, save it to Readwise with the emoji's specific tag
+   - If it's new, save it to Wallabag with the emoji's specific tag
    - Post a custom confirmation message in the thread

 ### 2. Retrieving Articles